rebelist/revelations/README.md

 ## Search

 1. Run `bin/console chat:run`
-2. Ask a question e.g. _"What is the problem with Pimcore?"_ or _"How session handling works in Evelin?"_
+2. Ask a question e.g. _"Who are the members of team A?"_ or _"How session handling works in Project B?"_
-3. Wait ~35 seconds for a response (depending on your machine’s resources).
+3. Wait ~10 seconds for a response (depending on your computer’s resources).
 4. The app returns an answer based on the scanned Confluence documentation.
 5. Type `exit` to quit.